framer/moonbase/readme.md

 - `templates` The templates used in the html pages (for extend and include).
 - `assets`
 	- `css` CSS and SCSS files and dependents.
 The top level files get compiled.
-	- `scripts` javascript/coffeescript files and dependents.
+	- `scripts` Javascript/Coffeescript files and dependents.
 The top level files get compiled and minified.
-	- `sprites`
+	- `sprites` 1x and 2x images get compiled to sprite.png and sprite@2x.png
 	- `static` Just static files like images, fonts and downloads.
 - `package.json` [npm information](https://docs.npmjs.com/files/package.json) about used javascript packages.
 - `.build` Path for the generated site (hidden by default).